 Tips for packing lunches

-- If you’re sending them with chicken salad or the like.. put the salad into a small dish and let the kids make their sandwich when it’s lunchtime so it doesn’t get soggy.
+- If you're sending them with chicken salad or the like.. put the salad into a small dish and let the kids make their sandwich when it's lunchtime so the sandwich bread doesn't get soggy.

 - If the above isn't an option, add a piece of lettuce between the bread and the salad to act as a barrier between the bread and meat.

-- For sandwich toppings and other veggies, make sure they are nice and dry.
+- For sandwich toppings and other veggies, make sure they are nice and dry before you pack them.
 This includes the lettuce used as a barrier.

-- Pack any condiments or sandwich toppings (tomatoes, mayo, etc) separately and have them add it right before they eat.
+- Pack any condiments or sandwich toppings (tomatoes, mayo, etc) separately and have them add it right before they eat so the flavors don't blend together and become a yucky sandwich as my children like to call it.

 I really don't like to use baggies to store sandwiches.
 They seem to always get smashed.
 Instead, I use a plastic container.
 A lot of times I use the containers for other things like veggies and fruits as well.